A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: SIPF-PIC Method

-\begin{lemma} The complexity of Alg. \ref{Alg:G2P} is \( \mathcal{O}(P) \) with $P$ particles. \end{lemma} \begin{proof} The grid-to-particle transfer costs \( \mathcal{O}(P) \) (each particle interact with \(|\Gamma|\) neighbors). \end{proof} The computational complexity of the original method, dominated by all-to-all particle-frequency interactions scaling as \(\mathcal{O}(P H^3)\), is reduced to \(\mathcal{O}(P + H^3 \log H)\) by the PIC acceleration in Section \ref{subsec:interpolation}.
-This involves local grid-projected density interpolation and gradient reconstruction, limiting particle interactions to neighboring grid points while handling frequency components globally.
-Periodic settings are applied to the boundary grids.
-To enhance numerical stability, we implement a spectral cutoff that removes high-frequency noise exceeding the threshold \(H_0 \cdot \frac{2\pi}{L}\).
+The computational complexity of the original method, dominated by all-to-all particle-frequency interactions scaling as \(O(P H^3)\), is reduced to \(O(P + H^3 \log H)\) via the PIC acceleration presented in Section \ref{subsec:interpolation}.
+This acceleration involves local grid-projected density interpolation and gradient reconstruction, limiting particle interactions to neighboring grid points while handling frequency components globally.
+Periodic boundary conditions are imposed on the boundary grids.
+To enhance numerical stability, we implement a spectral cutoff that filters out high-frequency modes exceeding the threshold \(H_0 \cdot \frac{2\pi}{L}\).

-\begin{theorem} The single-step complexity of Algorithm~\ref{SIPF-PIC} is\\ \( \mathcal{O} \left(H^3 \log H + P \right) \). \end{theorem} \begin{proof} Each iteration costs \( \mathcal{O}(H^3 \log H + P) \): spectral updates require FFT with complexity \( \mathcal{O}(H^3 \log H) \) and particle-to-grid transfer with \( \mathcal{O}(P) \), while particle updates require inverse FFT with \( \mathcal{O}(H^3 \log H) \) and gradient operations with \( \mathcal{O}(P) \). \end{proof}
+\begin{theorem} The single-step complexity of Algorithm~\ref{SIPF-PIC} is \( O \left(H^3 \log H + P \right) \). \end{theorem} \begin{proof} Each iteration costs \( O(H^3 \log H + P) \): spectral updates require FFT with complexity \( O(H^3 \log H) \) and particle-to-grid transfer with \( O(P) \), while particle updates require inverse FFT with \( O(H^3 \log H) \) and gradient operations with \( O(P) \). \end{proof}

-\subsection{Bounds of Interpolation Error}
+\subsection{Bounds of interpolation error}

-Recall the empirical measure \eqref{eq:emp_measure} and the discretization operator $I$ defined in Def. \ref{def:particle2grid}.
-We claim the following error bounds of $I$ under a Fourier transform.
+Recall the empirical measure \eqref{eq:emp_measure} and the discretization operator $I$ defined in Definition \ref{def:particle2grid}.
+We claim the following error bounds for $I$ under a Fourier transform.